urshayan/ExploreStuff/README.md

 1. Implemented simple SHA256 hash on a sample text and a file using hashlib
 2. Implemented an Alternative to cat ..
 MEOW!... that behaves like cat command
 3. Implemented an alternative to copy....CloneIt... that acts like cp command!

-more to come.......
+4. Implemented a Github Account State Fetcher in Ruby! more to come.......